-- 3.1 Documents available at the disciplinary meeting may include: - 3.1.1 a statement setting out the allegations regarding the pupil or, where applicable, the Parents; - 3.1.2 written statements and notes of the evidence supporting the allegations, and any relevant correspondence; - 3.1.3 the investigation report; - 3.1.4 the pupil's school file and (if separate) conduct record; - 3.1.5 the relevant School policies and procedures. - 3.2 The Head will consider the allegations and the evidence, including statements made by and / or on behalf of the pupil or, where applicable, the Parents. - 3.3 The pupil and their Parents will have an opportunity to state their side of the case. - 3.4 The pupil and their Parents will be informed of the range of disciplinary sanctions which the Head considers are open to them if the allegation, complaint or rumour is sufficiently proved.
+- 3.1 Documents available at the disciplinary meeting with the Head may include: - 3.1.1 a statement setting out the allegations regarding the pupil or, where applicable, the Parents; - 3.1.2 written statements and notes of the evidence supporting the allegations, and any relevant correspondence; - 3.1.3 the investigation report; - 3.1.4 the pupil's school file and (if separate) conduct record; - 3.1.5 the relevant School policies and procedures. - 3.2 The Head will consider the allegations and the evidence, including statements made by and / or on behalf of the pupil or, where applicable, the Parents. - 3.3 The pupil and his / her Parents will have an opportunity to state their side of the case.

-3.5 Unless the Head considers that further investigation is needed, they will close the meeting and inform the pupil and the Parents that they will be notified of their decision in writing.
+- 3.4 The Head will inform the pupil and his / her Parents of the range of disciplinary sanctions which the Head considers are open to him / her if the allegation, complaint or rumour is sufficiently proved. - 3.5 Unless the Head considers that further investigation is needed, he / she will close the meeting and inform the pupil and the Parents that they will be notified of his / her decision in writing.